 On 21 May 2020, the government announced that NHS and care workers will be exempt from paying the IHS (a levy on migrant workers to go towards the cost of using the NHS).
 This will be welcomed particularly as the IHS increased to £624 per adult per year from October 2020.

 Ordinarily, those with a Tier 1 Entrepreneur visa must employ at least 2 people for 12 consecutive months each as a condition of their visa.
 This rule has been relaxed where business has been disrupted due to COVID-19 and the 12-month period can now be made up of multiple jobs across different months.
 In a shift in position, time spent on furlough will now count towards the 12-month period provided staff are paid at least 80% of their normal pay.
 If the Tier 1 visa holder has not been able to meet the requirements of their visa by the time their visa expires, they can temporarily extend their stay by up to 2 years in order to do so, provided that certain conditions are met.
 This concession will apply to Tier 1 Entrepreneur applications made after 31 May 2020, providing that the employment relied on is disrupted due to COVID-19.

-The Government also temporarily adjusted right to work checks to make them easier for employers to carry out.
-As of 30 March 2020, checks can be carried out over video call.
-Applicants and existing workers can send scanned documents, or a photo of the documents for checks using a mobile App or via email.
+The Government temporarily adjusted right to work checks to make them easier for employers to carry out during the pandemic.
+As of 30 March 2020, checks could be carried out over video call.
+Applicants and existing workers could send scanned documents, or a photo of the documents for checks using a mobile App or via email.